e-schultz/not-a-robot-vault/inbox/202103091715 Tired in ways that are hard to explain.md

 ---
-tags: ["journal/daily/evening-ramble/fragment"]
+tags: ["journal/daily/evening-ramble/fragment", "a/nd/inbox"]
 ---
 %%
 - meta
 	- UID: 202103091715
-	- title: [Untitled]
+	- title: [Tired in ways that are hard to explain]
 	- created: 2021-03-09 17:15
 	- last updated:
 	- obsidian url:  [202103091715](obsidian-url-tbd)